Admissions Review

 Demonstrated Interest

-Demonstrated Interest is the signal a prospective applicant sends to a college — through visits, emails, info sessions, and application behavior — that they are genuinely interested in attending.
+Demonstrated Interest is the signal a prospective applicant sends to a college, through visits, emails, info sessions, and application behavior, that they genuinely want to attend.

 Legacy Applicant